Bahram-Hedayati/TMBMC_2026/ReadMe.md

 # Bio-Inspired Navigation for Intelligent Nanoscale Drug Delivery Systems based on Chemotaxis and Entropy

-This repository contains the implementation of a simulation framework for evaluating navigation strategies of a **Nanoscale Medical Agent (NMA)** in a **Tumor Microenvironment (TME)**.
+This repository contains the implementation of a simulation framework for evaluating navigation strategies of a **Nanoscale Medical Agent (NMA)** in two types of **Tumor Microenvironments (TMEs)**.

-The project is developed based on our research on hybrid navigation mechanisms combining **chemotaxis** and **information-theoretic (entropy-based)** decision-making.
+The project is developed based on our research on hybrid navigation mechanisms combining **chemotaxis-based** and **entropy-based** decision-making.

 ---

 ## 📌 Overview

-The NMA operates as an autonomous agent within a discretized TME and aims to locate and treat tumor regions by sensing oxygen concentration (hypoxia).
+The NMA operates as an autonomous agent within a discretized TME and aims to locate and treat tumor regions by sensing lack of oxygen concentration (hypoxia).

 The framework evaluates navigation performance under different environmental conditions and strategies.